Here Be Dragons: Bimodal posteriors arise from numerical integration error in longitudinal models: Discussion

 \section{Discussion}

-This paper provides theoretical and empirical evidence of a multi-modal posterior arising from numerical error in a longitudinal model for an affine first order ODE.
+This paper provides theoretical and empirical evidence of a multi-modal posterior arising from numerical error in a longitudinal model for a linear first order ODE.
 One posterior mode aligns with good estimates of the true parameter values for simulated data, and at that mode the numerical method is reasonably well behaved.
 The other mode has extremely bad estimates of the true parameters, and badly behaved numerics as well.
-The existence of non-identifiability for RK4 in the case of an affine ODE demonstrates that care must be taken when using numerical methods for longitudinal models.
+The existence of non-identifiability for RK4 in the case of a linear ODE demonstrates that care must be taken when using numerical methods for longitudinal models.

-We show that the affine model can use an analytic solution to avoid the numerical pathology, and also that in the case of the Canham model where there is no analytic solution to use, the choice of RK45 with adaptive step size is sufficient as we have no evidence of multi-modal posteriors.
+We show that the linear model can use an analytic solution to avoid the numerical pathology.
 The simulation testing procedure is more generally applicable and should form part of longitudinal model implementation if there is evidence of bad posterior behaviour such as divergent chains.
 It is also possible to test estimates from real world data after the fact by using a more accurate numerical method than the one implemented in the model.

-Using numerical theory, we proved that in general, the RK4 algorithm in a longitudinal model for affine first-order ODEs with negative slope will produce multi-modal results, and demonstrate with a specific ODE.
+Using numerical theory, we proved that in general, the RK4 algorithm in a longitudinal model for linear first-order ODEs with negative slope will produce multi-modal results, and demonstrate with a specific ODE.
 In the empirical results, we see two clusters of parameter estimates that produce statistically indistinguishable $\hat{Y}(t_j)$.
 The empirical parameter estimates align closely with the theoretical results.

 For the end user, the process of testing common ways to adapt a model and prevent problems will hopefully be demonstrative.
 We tested different step sizes for the numerical method, different priors, estimation processes, and implementations of the longitudinal structure.
 Identifying that the divergent chains problem originated from the numerical method was difficult, but the symptom was distinct once recognised: independent chains converging to different, but consistent, parameter values, one of which was a good estimate of the true parameters.
 If this behaviour is observed in a longitudinal model using numerical methods, check how the numerics behave at the different parameter values.
 Test both the numerical method as implemented in the longitudinal model, and a (computationally more expensive) more accurate method as well.